Monday, 15 November, 2010

 All in all, Galwar Bagh was exhilarating.
 It also made me realise how similar monkeys are to humans – there are the fat, lazy ones that don’t want to move, the energetic ones that never stop moving and the excited ones that spend their time trying to find a lady to move with.
 They’re highly entrancing creatures.

-Unfortunately, there was one small downside to the primates being so incredibly captivating though.
-It may well have prevented us from seeing a frigging tiger!
+There was one small downside to the primates being so incredibly captivating.
+Our lengthy time with them may well have prevented us from seeing a frigging tiger!
 Those in the car park area were very animated as they shared their tales of the tiger that came out from behind a rock and saluted the crowd for a minute or so.
 Naturally, we stood and stared at that very rock for about thirty minutes – which turned out to be a pretty dull choice.

 They roam the streets freely and are never short of food to eat or a place to sleep.
-Yet, there is so much poverty amongst humans – it’s extraordinary.
-In my previous blog, I wrote about my shock at seeing a man sleeping on a hotel floor.
-Well it now suddenly all makes sense, if a room wasn’t taken up by a paying customer, it was probably given to a cow.
+Yet, there is so much poverty among humans – it’s extraordinary.
+In our first week in India, I was shocked to see a man sleeping on a hotel floor.
+It now suddenly all makes sense, if a room wasn’t taken up by a paying customer, it was probably given to a cow.

 Honestly, riding a camel could be a legitimate punishment for a bloke.
 Instead of sending criminals to prison, I would strongly suggest just putting them on a moving camel for a few hours – I guarantee that they would never reoffend again.

-This experience has also made me realise why Pushkar needs a fair so frequently.
+This experience has made me realise why Pushkar needs a fair so frequently.
 Obviously, new, naive men turn up each year and buy a load of camels without fully understanding the risk of ball damage – they then return the following year desperate to sell their baby preventer pets.
-I firmly believe it’s that never ending cycle that keeps the camel business thriving.
+I firmly believe it’s that never-ending cycle that keeps the camel business thriving.